PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

 # Paperback Extensions / Sources Repos List
-The serves as a unified repository for all 3rd party extensions for Paperback for version 0.9
+The serves as a unified repository for all 3rd party extensions / sources for Paperback for version 0.8 & 0.9

 All credit given to the developers of these extensions.
 I will keep updating this repo whenever I find new ones.
 Some repos may have sources the main Inkdex repo doesn't so you can check for yourself and see.